-We offer the following new features in this release of Veritas Storage Foundation, Veritas Volume Manager, Veritas File System, and Veritas Storage Foundation for Oracle.
+The following new features have been incorporated into Veritas Storage Foundation, Veritas Volume Manager, Veritas File System, Veritas Storage Foundation for Oracle, Veritas Storage Foundation for DB2, and Veritas Storage Foundation for Sybase.

 Note: For information about new features in VVR, see the Veritas Volume Replicator Release Notes.
 For information about new features in VCS, see the Veritas Cluster Server Release Notes.